Alex Bregman Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Mariners have a 3.85 team ERA that ranks seventh across all league pitching staffs.

-- In his last time out on Saturday, the righty went seven innings against the Tampa Bay Rays, giving up two earned runs while surrendering two hits.
+- The right-hander's most recent time out came on Sunday against the Tampa Bay Rays, when he went six innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.